For almost 800 years, Salisbury Cathedral has been and remains a dynamic centre of Christian worship, prayer, community and mission.

 - The Vestry, with a team of five vergers, led by the Dean's Verger, Anthony Lewis

-- The Liturgical Administrator, Andrea McDermott
+- The Liturgy and Music Manager, Andrea McDermott

 - The Department Administrators, Barbara Sherwood and Jane Bell